Mary Anne Chambers

 Bernice Carnegie Chair

 Helen Anderson is an Education Specialist at Public Health Ontario.
 Helen is committed to fostering more inclusive communities and reducing social, economic, political, environmental, and health disparities through education.
 She has worked with children, youth and adults at the K-12, post-secondary and community levels to challenge inequity, foster leadership skills and reduce barriers to success.

 Pam Bynoe is Manager, Employee Relations at Scotiabank and has worked extensively in the Diversity, Employment Equity and Human Rights fields with Scotiabank, Workplace Safety and Insurance Board and YWCA.
 She also served on several boards, including Central East Community Care Access Centre (CECCAC) and The Times Change for Women.

-Marguerite Campbell is the Central Coordinating Principal in the Teaching and Learning Department of the Toronto District School Board.
-She has been involved in education for over 20 years, including a three year secondment to York University’s Faculty of Education at the Regent Park Site.
+Marguerite Campbell is the Superintendent of Schools for Learning Network 4 at the Toronto District School Board.
+She has been involved in education for over 25 years, including secondments to York University and The Ontario Institute for Studies in Education Faculties of Education.
 Marguerite brings a passion for the work of education in social justice and teaching and learning for change.